 It’s Not Just a Line on a Graph Trending Upward

 Whatever the reason behind the sharp increase in alcohol consumption among women, the reality is clear.
-According to the Center for Disease Control and Prevention (CDC), increased alcohol use among women has also led to an increase in alcohol-related health issues like heart damage, breast cancer, liver disease, cognitive decline, and even death.5 Not to mention, for the vain ladies like us, it makes our skin age and sag and can cause permanent scarring or skin lesions from inflamed pores.6
+According to the Center for Disease Control and Prevention (CDC), increased alcohol use among women has also led to an increase in alcohol-related health issues like heart damage, breast cancer, liver disease, cognitive decline, and even death.5 It can have a dangerous and uncomfortable impact on our sleep6, and for the vain ladies like us, it makes our skin age and sag and can cause permanent scarring or skin lesions from inflamed pores.7

 Healthy Coping Strategies for Women